rafaelmnatali/k8s-gcp/README.md

 Refer to Ansible documentation on [How to build your inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) for more information.

+## How to use this repository

+Provision the `Kubernetes` cluster executing the following command:

+`ansible-playbook ansible/create-gke.yml -i ansible/inventory/<your-inventory-filename>`

 ## References

 - [Ansible Google Cloud Modules](https://docs.ansible.com/ansible/latest/collections/google/cloud/index.html)